splch/slc.is/posts/quantumVersusAvalancheBreakdownRandomness.md

 - The "Frequency" test passed both the analyses.

-- The "Block Frequency" test passed both the analyses.
+- The "Block Frequency" test FAILED the proportion analysis.

 - The "Cumulative Sums" (forward) test passed both the analyses.
   The "Cumulative Sums" (backward) test passed both the analyses.